Twelve perps of christmas arrested in ‘operation bad santa’ child predator sting across middlesex county

 “These arrests send a clear message: law enforcement will continue to pursue those who seek to exploit children online,” said Middlesex County Prosecutor Yolanda Ciccone.

-Twelve perps of christmas arrested in ‘operation bad santa’ child predator sting across middlesex county - photo authorized for use by and/or licensed by shore news network
+Photo: twelve perps of christmas arrested in ‘operation bad santa’ child predator sting across middlesex county

 East Brunswick Police Chief Frank LoSacco credited the collaboration between local, state, and federal agencies, calling the investigation “a beacon of hope for our community and a warning to those who prey on children.”